Chief Executive Officer

 He previously served as Executive Vice President, Video and Entertainment Services for Comcast Cable.
 In that role, Strauss led the video business through a period of unprecedented results and in 2016 alone, helped the company reach positive video subscriber growth for the first time in a decade.
 With a focus on innovation, personalization, and seamless access to the best entertainment experiences across platforms, he helped redefine the entertainment viewing experience for Xfinity TV customers with Xfinity X1, Xfinity Stream, cloud DVR, live in-home streaming across devices, the industry’s first talking guide, and the Emmy-Award-winning voice remote.

 Strauss joined the senior management team at Comcast in 2004 as the Senior Vice President, New Media, where he led content acquisition and strategic development of all on-demand and cross-platform programming properties and services.

 Prior to Comcast, he served as the Executive Vice President and General Manager of Rainbow Media’s on demand service Mag Rack, where he pioneered the video on demand model with one of the first national on demand networks.
 Prior to this, he served as Vice President of Business Development for Rainbow Media, where he led the organization’s acquisition strategy for new and traditional media.
 He also held several management positions with Disney-ABC, including serving in the Strategic Planning department for the ABC Television Network.

-Matt has received several industry awards, including the Cable & Telecommunications Association for Marketing’s Mark Award, CableFax magazine’s Programmer of the Year, and the Multichannel News’ Innovator of the Year Award for programming.
-He holds a B.S. from New York University’s Stern School of Business and resides in Cherry Hill, NJ with his wife and four children.
+He holds a BS from New York University’s Stern School of Business and resides in Cherry Hill, NJ, with his wife and four children.